ETCE-LAB/MushR/automated-image-capture/README.md

     functioning using [this guide](https://www.raspberrypi.com/documentation/computers/camera_software.html) (might require a monitor and keyboard connected using a micro-HDMI cable).

--   Clone the MushR project repository [mushr.git](https://gitlab.tu-clausthal.de/dfb12/mushr), in all pis.
-Copy all the scripts inside the "camera-setup" directory inside a new directory "~/scripts" on each pi.
+-   Copy all the (required) scripts from this repository inside a new directory "~/scripts" on each pi.

 -   Ensure that the latest version of wiringpi is installed on [1.1.1](#orgb3c0dfb)